Rodrigofch7/data-centers-urban-effects/data_centers_next_door/data_analysis/DataMethodology.md

 \quad \text{where } \sum_{j=1}^{J} w_j = 1
 $$

 Where $w_{j}$ represents the percentage weighting of the $j$th variable and $S_{ij}$ representing $i$th data center's score for the respective $j$ variable.
-A higher index score suggests that the data center had more of a costly impact on housing prices and household expenses, vice versa for a lower index score.
+A higher index score suggests that the data center had more of a costly impact on housing prices and household expenses (and vice versa for a lower index score).

 As an alternative specification, we have also included as an option to implement a z-scores approach in lieu to the decile ranking methodology that makes comparison between variables with different units of measure more standardized, where $S_{ij}$ is calculated as: